 Important!
-Lines of different types of underground intersect, and easy transitions, but when you change the view, you will have to buy another ticket.
-When moving from one line to another of the same species, the new metro to buy a ticket is not required.
+Lines of different types of underground intersect, and easy transitions, but when you change the view of the metro you have to buy another ticket.
+When moving from one line to another of the same species new metro to buy a ticket is not required.

 - Working time of all types of metrofrom 6: 00 to 00:00.

 - Fare: 15 baht depending on the length of the trip